Denmark Summer Early Music Workshops 2027.

 Eating and Eating Out

-Catered Lunches are an optional extra when you make your booking.
-Otherwise participants will bring lunch.
+Catered Lunches are an optional extra at $36 for the week, when you make your booking.
+Otherwise participants can bring their own lunch.

 Restaurants and bars